Stiftung Mercator GmbH was entered in the commercial register in 1996 and commenced its work in the following years.

 In 1964, they teamed up with fellow entrepreneurs, Beisheim and Schell, who were planning to open a cash & carry store in the neighbouring town of Mülheim-Ruhr, to found a joint company.
 They were joined by a new finance partner, Duisburg-based retail company Haniel, for the implementation of the third cash & carry store in Berlin.
 With Haniel on board, the rapid expansion of the group was possible, though by this time Schell was no longer part of it.
 This merger of retail companies led to the establishment of the Metro Group in 1996 with the Schmidt, Haniel and Beisheim families as majority shareholders.

 Essen-based Stiftung Mercator Germany and Zurich-based Stiftung Mercator Switzerland were both founded by the Karl Schmidt family.
-As such, the two foundations are connected.
-They uphold similar philosophies and beliefs, operate independently of one another and engage in similar thematic areas.
+Since June 2017, both foundations have been funded by the higher-level Meridian Stiftung.
+Consequently, both foundations are now linked.
+They are driven by the same guiding philosophies and convictions, work independently of one another and are active in similar thematic fields.

 The foundation is named after Duisburg's famous cartographer and cosmographer, Gerhard Mercator (1512-1594).
 His maps and globes were more precise than any other ones in existence, and they were very popular with all kinds of customers, from courtiers to seafarers.
 They established standards that were to remain unsurpassed during the following two centuries.
 For example, the "Mercator projection" developed by Gerhard Mercator was the standard map projection for nautical purposes because of its ability to represent lines of constant course, which considerably simplified ocean navigation and is still in use today.
 The term "atlas", which describes a collection of geographical maps, was also coined by Mercator.